 7.3.3 Operating instructions that include all of the following shall be provided:

 7.3.4 When the original equipment manufacturer no longer exists, the user shall develop inspection, testing, and maintenance procedures.

-As stated earlier, this is the first of four parts in Anguil's Oxidizer Service Series.
+This is the first of four parts in Anguil’s Oxidizer Service Series.
 We encourage you to also view Part 2: Crafting Your Oxidizer Maintenance Plan as well as Part 3: Stocking Spare Parts for Your Oxidizer System and Part 4: Oxidizer System Optimization.
-Anyone interested in subscribing to future newsletters can sign up on our website or email email@example.com.